So You Want A Dog, Now What?

 Ok, So Service Dog Academy Really Is Different.
 Doesnt Different Cost Alot?

-According to Google, the average price of a labradoodle is $2500.
+According to Google, the average price of a labradoodle is $3000.
 That’s a labradoodle from a breeder you do not know, raised in a kennel who has never seen a single blade of grass, has been minimally handled by the kennel staff and has never been trained.
-Now compare the $2500 price tag of the average labradoodle to the $3000* price tag of our puppies.
+Now compare the $3000 price tag of the average labradoodle to the $3000* price tag of our puppies .
 For $3000* you get a puppy from temperamentally sound parents with health screening, fed a diet that is meat based and has optimal nutrition for his growing body and brain, met at least 100 people so that he can love everyone in his career as a service dog, imprinted with low blood sugar scent since day 2 of his life, exposed to novel scent stimuli to boost his scent development, raised with the millitary’s superdog program so his stress response is more even keeled, exposed to sound, sights and smells of a household so he can fit your indoor lifestyle, beginning potty training so you can start taking him places immediately, beginning crate training so he wont fight his time in the crate when he goes home with you, beginning chew toy training so he wont destroy your furniture, beginning obedience training to help him with his first weeks of accompanying you as a service dog in training, fed DHA and coconut oil to boost his brains capacity for learning, handled at least 30 times a day by a human so that he loves human touch and much much more.
-Not only do you get an exceptional dog, but you also get a $150 discount on the cost of any one of our 4 Day Intensive Medical Alert Dog Training Class taught in 2018 and two free books on puppy raising.
-In reality with all of the work that is going into these puppies on our end, this is a $4500 value but you are getting it for only $3000*.
+Not only do you get an exceptional dog, but you if you are getting one of our dogs for service work you are also getting 2 free ebooks with hundreds of pages of puppy raising information and maybe even a couple of FREE online group video conferencing sessions to help you train your dog.

 * Subject to Illinois sales taxes of 8.5%